-While Carey hasn't told us what number Mr W's introduction was to it - despite being asked to do so by the deadline to respond to my provisional decision - I'm aware from other cases with our Service against Carey involving the same introducer and similar investments that it received its 15th introduction from Firm C in mid-February 2014.
-So, it seems that Carey received a number of such applications, including Mr W's initial SIPP application at the start of February 2014, from Firm C all around the same time over just a few weeks.
-And it seems Carey received a second updated version of Mr W's application (or at least part of it) in late February 2014, the latter of which Carey appears to have accepted and acted upon.
+While Carey hasn't told us what number Mr S' introduction was to it - despite being asked to do so by the deadline to respond to my provisional decision - I'm aware from other cases with our Service against Carey involving the same introducer and similar investments that it received its 15th introduction from Firm C in mid-February 2014.
+So, it seems that Carey received a number of such applications, including Mr S' initial SIPP application on 11 February 2014, from Firm C all around the same time and over just a few weeks.
+And it seems Carey received a second updated version of Mr S' application (or at least part of it) in late February 2014, the latter of which Carey appears to have accepted and acted upon.